 Lastly, Yanis invites the group to an olive oil tasting session.
 Yes, that’s right.
 Not unlike wine you can carefully explore the distinct flavours of different olive oil varieties.
 The shopkeeper is handing out shot glasses with the oil.

 We warm the samples in our hands, then take a nose full of the aroma in.
 Lastly, a sip to taste the oil on our tongues as we let the liquid glide around our mouths.
 It feels strange to take a sip of olive oil but as we try different oils one after each other we can make out the differences quite clearly.
 Bolder flavours to complement cold dishes and salads, softer notes for cooking and frying.

 A great introduction into Cretan culture before heading into Chania’s old town

 Our visit to the Municipal Markets in Chania is the perfect way to introduce us to the culture and ancient history of Crete.

 Sufficiently prepared we follow our guide into the maze of the old town.
-More about our Chania walking tour is coming up soon on the blog.
+More about our Chania walking tour here.

 Thanks to Urban Adventures for their invitation to join the tour for free and for sharing these stories with us.
 We appreciate the wonderful hospitality on that day.
 If you are interested in exploring Chania this way yourself, check out their tour website which I can wholeheartedly recommend.